 Start a class and teach from your unique experiences.
 Invite friends to Zoom in.

 Start a class and teach from your unique experiences.
 Invite friends to Zoom in.
 If you lack ideas, talk with your pastor.
 He might be praying for someone for a specific ministry.
 Maybe you are that person he/she is praying for.
 Whatever we can do as the body of Christ to tap into the idea of “greater works than these will [you] do,”—those are the things we should be doing.
 (See John 14:12.)
 Pray and ask God how you can make a difference in the kingdom of God.

 How I am finding the bigger life through being God’s hands and feet: I teach recovery classes at my church (currently online).
 Helping someone else along their journey is a happiness booster for me.
 I also facilitate online discussions with friends about strengthening relationships with our adult children.
 If I can’t figure out a subject out on my own, I include friends and mentors.
 Always.

 It’s easy to be God’s hands and feet these days.

 And that’s it—three ideas for creating a happier life.
 For me the bigger life inevitably centers around ministry: choosing connection over isolation, creating, and being the hands and feet of Jesus.
 Decisions become easier when we consider the bigger life.

 Whatever we can do as the body of Christ to tap into the idea of “greater works than these will [you] do,”—this is what we should be doing.

-Paula Nilsen is a writer, author, and works at Pentecostal Publishing House.
+Paula Nilsen is a writer and author.
 She is an advocate for abundant living and is a certified life coach, equipping people to deal with loss and to overcome adversity.
 She loves spending time with her adult children.
 To read more by Paula Nilsen, click here.